-NewSouth Publishing, UNSW Science and Refraction Media are pleased to announce that entries for the 2019 Bragg Student Prize for Science Writing are now open!
+NewSouth Publishing, UNSW Science and Refraction Media are pleased to announce the winner and runners up for the 2019 Bragg Student Prize for Science Writing!

 Please find further details here.

-Last year’s winners of the UNSW Bragg Student Prize for Science Writing were selected from a competitive field of entries from across Australia.
-Students were asked to write an 800-word essay on 'Technology & Tomorrow'.
+This year’s winners of the UNSW Bragg Student Prize for Science Writing have been selected from a competitive field of entries from across Australia.
+Students in Years 7 to 10 were invited to write an 800-word essay on 'Not-so-smart technology'.

 The UNSW Bragg Student Prize for Science Writing is designed to encourage and celebrate the next generation of science writers, researchers and leaders.
 For an aspiring university Dean of Science or Walkley Award-winning journalist, this could be the first entry on their CV.